CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 ## Design Patterns
-We implement a Command design pattern almost word-for-word from the example in the `Command` interface, where all Use Cases handle the user's input by implementing `Command` interface with the `execute` method to perform the action as specified.
+We implemented the Command design pattern almost word-for-word from the example in the `Command` interface, where all Use Cases handle the user's input by implementing `Command` interface with the `execute` method to perform the action as specified by the arguments passed by the user.
+This allows us to achieve high decoupling by encapsulating our commands into completely separate processes, and ensuring that the command manager is not aware of the details in the commands.

-We implement a facade design pattern for `PlayerStatManager`, `PlayerStatComparer`, and `PlayerStatPredictor`.
+We implemented the facade design pattern for `PlayerStatManager`, `PlayerStatComparer`, and `PlayerStatPredictor`.
 Each sport has their own class handling the function for that class (to avoid violating the Single Responsibility Principle), so the `PlayerStatManager` facade will